thirumurthis/Learnings/gRPC/grpc_notes_server_code_workflow.md

 Simple: grpc-server
  - To create the server we need to define the IDL.
  - In gRPC the IDL supported is protobuf 3

+## Creating a simple gRPC server, work flow by creating the IDL (proto file) and generating stub code and defining the server by implenting the service.

 Step 1: create the IDL define it in a proto file